Fedstellar: A Platform for Decentralized Federated Learning: Introduction

 In the digital era, a remarkable proliferation of Internet of Things (IoT) devices is transforming various sectors, ranging from wearable technologies and connected vehicles to smart homes and cities.
 The rapid evolution of these devices has resulted in an enormous volume, variety, and speed of data generated by IoT devices, amplifying the demand for advanced computation techniques \citep{idc:iot_number:2022}.
 With their heavy reliance on centralized data collection and processing, traditional Machine Learning (ML) and Deep Learning (DL) techniques increasingly face privacy, scalability, computational efficiency, and latency issues \citep{Paleyes:ml-challenges:2022}.

 Federated Learning (FL), an emerging and promising Artificial Intelligence (AI) paradigm, offers a potential solution to these limitations \citep{McMahan:FL_google:2016}.
 It facilitates the training of models across numerous devices or nodes, preserving data privacy by conducting computations locally on each device, thus avoiding the need to share raw data directly.
 Furthermore, FL promotes a distributed learning process across the federation, mitigating some of the primary limitations of traditional ML, such as scalability and the requirement for central data repositories.
-While the majority of current tools, frameworks, and platforms for training FL models are based on Centralized Federated Learning (CFL), wherein a single participant receives models from others and performs the aggregation, this centralization introduces potential issues.
+While most current tools, frameworks, and platforms for training FL models are based on Centralized Federated Learning (CFL), wherein a single participant receives models from others and performs the aggregation, this centralization introduces potential issues.
 These include a single point of failure and communication bottlenecks, which can negatively impact system performance and reliability \citep{Hard:google_centralized_to_dfl:2021}.

 Decentralized Federated Learning (DFL) emerged to overcome these limitations.
-DFL enhances decentralization by facilitating model aggregation at multiple nodes, drastically reducing dependence on a single central server \citep{MartinezBeltran:DFL_survey:2022}.
-This innovative structure promises to deliver substantial improvements in scalability, robustness, and efficiency, aligning seamlessly with the dynamic and distributed nature of IoT applications \citep{Wang:dfl_edge:2022}.
-Despite these promising attributes, the adoption and practical implementation of DFL poses challenges.
-Current platforms and frameworks designed for DFL face limitations such as inadequate support for various aggregation algorithms, models, datasets, or network topologies, along with constraints in asynchronous message exchange during federation \citep{Wang:edge_communication_optimization:2021}.
-Many are also specifically tailored for certain applications, thereby lacking in versatility.
-Furthermore, they do not facilitate deployment on physical devices.
-While these platforms have certainly made strides in the field of DFL, there is still a pressing need for innovative solutions.
+DFL enhances decentralization by facilitating model aggregation at multiple nodes, drastically reducing dependence on a single central server \citep{MartinezBeltran:DFL_survey:2023}.
+This innovative structure promises to improve scalability, robustness, and efficiency, aligning seamlessly with the dynamic and distributed nature of IoT applications and enabling compatibility with emerging processors like RISC-V \citep{Wang:dfl_edge:2022, Mittone:riscv_dfl:2023}.
+As shown in Figure \ref{fig:dfl-cfl}, CFL and DFL vary in several steps of the model training process.
+Specifically, in CFL, participants train models locally (1) and forward these updates to the central server (2).
+The server then aggregates these updates to produce a global model (3), which is sent back to the participants (4).
+Finally, participants integrate this global update into their local models (5).
+Conversely, in DFL, participants train models locally (1), then directly exchange model parameters amongst themselves (2), and finally refine their local models by aggregating these received parameters (3), thereby highlighting the unique characteristics of their federations.